Technigo/project-business-site/README.md

 # Business Site

 The assignment was to create a business website of our choice.
-It had to contain a responsive hero video/image, a signup form  and an accordion made with basic JS.
+It had to create a responsive hero video/image, a signup form  and an accordion made with basic JS.

 I chose to make one about a Rabbit convention.